JoeyStrandnes/EVB_500-Throttle/README.md

 # EVB 500 Throttle Control
-###### This is a short summery of the inner workings of the throttle control and how to easily emulate and fix it.
+###### This is a short summery of the inner workings of the throttle control and how to easily emulate and fix it if it breaks.

 ###### This is not a guide on increasing the power or speed of the electric scooter.

-###### The throttle control of my friends EVB 500 electric scooter broke and I offered to fixe it.
+###### The throttle control of my friends EVB 500 electric scooter broke and I offered to fix it.
 The throttle sensors leads had broken of and needed replacement.